o-murphy/py-ballisticcalc/README.md

 print(f'\tInstantiated from Distance.Line(200): {PreferredUnits.distance(Distance.Line(200))}')
 ```

-### Use new method to set preferred units/settings globally for the venv or the user
+**Use new method to set preferred units/settings globally for the venv or the user:**

 Create `.pybc.toml` or `pybc.toml` file in your project root directory _(where venv was placed)_.
 Or place this file in user's home directory. _(The file in project root has priority.)_